History and Philosophy of Science, BA

 Program Overview

 The Department of Philosophy and the Department of History together offer an undergraduate major in the history and philosophy of science.
 The purpose of the major is to develop a humanistic understanding of the nature and development of science through the combined use of philosophical and historical methods.
 The major provides a foundation for graduate study in a range of academic disciplines and for careers in such areas as business, medicine, law, public policy, and science journalism.
 It also may be profitably combined with a program in one of the sciences.
-Within the major, a student may seek an emphasis on the philosophy of science, the history of the physical sciences, or the history of the biological and medically related sciences.
+Within the major, a student may choose an emphasis on the philosophy of science, the history of the physical sciences, or the history of the biological and medically related sciences.

 Undergraduate Policies

-For undergraduate policies and procedures, please review the Office of Undergraduate Studies section of the General Bulletin.
+For undergraduate policies and procedures, please review the Undergraduate Academics section of the General Bulletin.

 Accelerated Master's Programs

 Undergraduate students may participate in accelerated programs toward graduate or professional degrees.
-For more information and details of the policies and procedures related to accelerated studies, please visit the Office of Undergraduate Studies section of the General Bulletin.
+For more information and details of the policies and procedures related to accelerated studies, please visit the Undergraduate Academics section of the General Bulletin.

 Department Faculty